 But, just because we don’t know when the market will tank doesn’t mean we can’t prepare ourselves for the next stock market crash.
 And it also doesn’t stop clients from asking us to help them predict the future.

-In short, she wanted to know if we were due for a stock market crash.
+In short, she wanted to know if we were due for a massive stock market crash.
 While nobody knows how high the stock market will climb, I knew instantly that this question was worth exploring.

 Is A Stock Market Crash Around the Corner?